ilastik/ilastik.github.io/documentation/basics/batch.md

 With default export settings, the output files are stored as hdf5 files in the same directory where the input file is located.
 Their file names will be the same as the original files, plus one or two words indicating the export source (e.g. "Probabilities") and the file extension `.h5`.

-The exported `.h5` files, contain the resulting prediction as a multidimensional dataset inside the file.
+The exported `.h5` files contain the resulting prediction as a multidimensional dataset inside the file.
-Further details on this versatile file format (that is easily accessible from Matlab and Python) can be found [here](http://docs.h5py.org/).
+Further details on this versatile file format (that is easily accessible from Matlab and Python) can be found [in the hdf5 documentation](http://docs.h5py.org/).

 ### Batch Processing FAQ

 #### I have multiple image stacks I want to process, is it possible to load those in batch?
-Image stacks are currently not supported in batch: Whenever your image is spread across multiple files, use the [headless mode][headless], or the [Fiji plugin][fijiplugin] to process those.
+Stacks with one image file per slice are currently not supported in batch.
+If your image is spread across multiple files, you can use the [headless mode][headless], or the [Fiji plugin][fijiplugin] to process those.
 Alternatively you could also convert your stack to a single file and use the batch processing graphical user interface in ilastik.